-Upon completion of a prioritized program, DOTD submits to the Joint Legislative Committee for Transportation, Highways and Public Works, which may approve the program of projects.
+Upon completion of a prioritized program, DOTD submits the program to the Joint Legislative Committee for Transportation, Highways and Public Works for their review and approval.
 Upon approval, the Airport Construction and Development Priority Program (ACDPP) becomes part of House Bill 2.
 Upon approval of House Bill 2 by the Governor, the ACDPP receives final approval and provides for the list of projects that will be implemented by DOTD in the following fiscal year.